wcravens/shift-main/README.md

 If one wants to connect directly to the BrokerageCenter (e.g. with the PythonClient), the `-s` parameter is also required:

 - In the Terminal: `BrokerageCenter -u [username] -p [password] -i [firstName] [lastName] [email] -s`

-A `user_entries.sh` script contained in the `Scripts` folder is provided to create the required clients for the system to work.

 ---